Discover Crested Butte Ski & Snowboard Trip: Craig Hospital Adventure Program 2/6/22-2/12/22

 Crested Butte, CO

 Come join us for a wonderful winter adventure in some of Colorado’s finest terrain!
-The Adapted Sports Center in Crested Butte, Colorado is working up an amazing Craig Alumni trip.
-Ski or snowboard with top notch instructors on a full week, all-inclusive deal.
+The Adaptive Sports Center (ASC) in Crested Butte, Colorado has helped put together an amazing Craig Adventure trip.
+Ski or snowboard with top notch instructors during a full week, all-inclusive deal.

 Knowing No Boundaries

 The Adaptive Sports Center in Crested Butte offers a ski workshop for Craig Hospital’s Adventure Program.
 Craig Hospital alumni are invited on an all-inclusive trip to discover or rediscover the sensation of skiing.

 “The adaptive sports center is an outdoor adventure program based on getting people with disabilities and other special needs outside,” says Chris Read, Program Director of the Adaptive Sports Center in Crested Butte.

 The objective of the ASC is to share their knowledge and love of outdoor recreation through lessons for people with disabilities.
 There are no boundaries on who is able to participate, which includes friends and family as well.
 But the X-Factor of this amazing program is the staff.
 A skilled team of professionally certified instructors in the therapeutic recreation field who on average have over seven years in the industry.

 “Their people that are good at what they do and they are passionate about it,” says Chris Luna, former Craig patient and Adventure Program participant.